ChristosTz/Master-thesis/README.md

 This is a project I did as my Master's Thesis in the Data Science and Society program in the University of Tilburg.
-If you are interested, you can read the Thesis paper that i have uploaded
+It explores the use of machine learning to detect fake news based solely on article headlines.
+Using three datasets—general world news (training), political news, and entertainment news (testing for generalisation)—the study evaluates the performance of several classifiers such as Random Forests, K-nearest neighbours, Naive Bayes and Support Vector Machine.